ailla-lab/tools-book/docs/index.md

 # **Data collection in Second Language Research: A Catalogue of Scales, Instruments, Tools, and Tasks **

+Applied linguistics research requires the use of a variety of scales, instruments, and tools to collect and analyze data.
+However, finding reliable and valid scales and well-functioning tools can be a time-consuming and challenging task.
+This is where our The Second Language Research Toolkit (SLRT) comes in.

+SLRT is a comprehensive catalogue for researchers in applied linguistics who are looking for high-quality scales, instruments, and tools to support their research.
+We curate and provide access to a wide range of resources that have been proven useful for applied linguists working in a variety of different areas, from second language acquisition to language assessment and beyond.

+The website is designed to be user-friendly and easy to navigate, with a wide range of resources available to help researchers find what they need quickly and easily.
+It also offers is an extensive search functionality that allows users to filter resources based on a wide range of criteria, including language skills and research focus.
+This makes it easy for researchers to find the resources they need quickly and easily, without having to spend hours searching through irrelevant results.

 <!-- “The idea is to make a collection of instruments, tools, and tasks used in L2 research.
 Using the book, SLA researchers can browse different instruments, and know when and how to use them.
 For each instrument or scale, the book will show a popularity index [score or icon showing how popular the tool is.
 It is the number of the citations each instrument receives divided by the sum of the citations of all instruments in the same category]”

 The objectives of using tools and instruments in research for data collection are: